JamesLongman/ava-bot/README.md

 However if you are not able to run Docker you can also run the bot manually by running the lib/ava.js script in node.
 Please however note this will require:
 - Node.js 6.0.0 or higher
 - package.json dependencies
+- Python and node-gyp build tools (if you're on windows you can use "npm install -g windows-build-tools" when running your CLI as admin)